algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-plan.md

 ## Testing Schedule

 The testing schedule will be determined based on the development progress.
 Testing phases will occur concurrently with development milestones to ensure timely detection and resolution of issues.
-The initial testing phase is expected to start on [insert start date] and end on [insert end date].
+The initial testing phase is expected to start on 03/25 and end on 04/10.

 ## Test Cases